 Alice told herself, she has not really ‘known’ her, their paths had crossed at a sort of tea party she had been invited too many years ago.
 She hadn’t really wanted to go, but you know what it is when you are a newish author; you have to get out there and meet people.
 One of the publishers was a friend of Charles and she was advised that it would be in her best interest and that of her work to make a good impression.

 Book art [c] Ekaterina Panikanova.

-Archie Hare had been a university colleague of Charles when he was up at Oxford.
-Archie was actually the Most Honourable Archibald Hare of Listowel; a Marquis.
-But the family fortunes were sadly depleted and so after having to sell of the family silver due to Inheritance tax, and much of the lands, he had decided to drop the title and concentrate on what he loved best.
+Archie Hare had been a university friend of Charles when he was up at Oxford.
+Archie was actually ‘The Most Honourable Archibald Hare of Listowel’, a Marquis.
+But the family fortunes were sadly depleted and so after selling off the family silver, and much of the land, he had decided to drop the title and concentrate on what he loved best.
 Burke and of course books.

-When he was in his mid 40’s, he and Burke had met at one of his sister’s parties and hit it of straight away.
+he had met Burke at one of his sister’s parties and they had hit it of straight away.
 Burke however was still a member of the ‘Faith’, and has as such had obligations.
 So they created the publishing company, giving birth to reasons to spend time together and with no questions asked.

 Archie gave up his tenure in Oxford and moved to London, choosing to live below the small shop that he and Burke had rented.
 The basement flat was at times damp, they appeared to be closure to the Thames that they had figured, but it was dark and private.
 It had a separate entrance so he, and Burke, could come and go as they pleased without being overlooked.
 Above the shop was the office, where the publishing firm was based.